Translations

 Firefly Lottery” - You're Kidding, Right?

-Let's divide this section into the lightning bug lottery facts and then add a little “you're kidding” humor.
+Let's divide this section into lightning bug lottery facts and then add a little, you're kidding, humor.
 Shall we?

 The Lottery

-I don't really know why the morning TV news is inspiring recent articles, including this one.
+I don't really know why the morning TV news is inspiring recent articles, such as this one.
 This is the third article this month!
-The other two are the articles of 4/19/2023 and 4/25/2023 (the day before the sorrow and joy, of the next day).
+The other two are the articles of 4/19/2023 and 4/25/2023 (the day before the sorrow and joy of the next day).

 The dates have been announced for the 2023 viewings of the famous synchronous fireflies in the Great Smoky Mountains National Park.
 A limited number of park visitors will have the opportunity to watch the “lightning bugs” in their late-spring flash patterns up in the Smokies.